Loading. Please wait.

 Place2Be’s one-to-one counselling contributes to improved attendance at school children and young people who are persistently absent.

-• In an analysis of Place2Be’s data (2016-2019) by our academic partners at the University of Cambridge, one-to-one counselling was shown to be significantly associated with reduced persistent absence from school (Saxton, Toth, Golden, Wilkinson, White, & Ford; in prep).
+• In an analysis of Place2Be’s data (2016-2019) by our academic partners at the University of Cambridge, one-to-one counselling was shown to be significantly associated with reduced persistent absence from school.
+This evidence is presented in the peer-reviewed publication 'One-to-one counselling and school attendance in the UK'.

 • Children and young people whose ‘probable disorder’ status on the SDQ improved also showed improvement in percentage of school attendance (from 94% before counselling to 95% after).